 #MomsGrowthHacks #MomsCreativity #GettingUnstuck #MomsLearningNewThings

-I’ve been on this quest to maximize my time and learn as much as I possibly can to further my life and community goals for many years now.
+I’ve been on this quest to maximize my time and learn as much as I possibly can to further my life and community involvement goals for many years now.
 I read (and listen) to a lot of amazing advice and research.
 It’s a tremendous source of learning and support on my journey.
 I was that little girl who would leave the library with a stack of books so high I could barely carry them.
-My kids are still young, which means less ‘traditional’ reading time however, I’m in love with podcasts and after great advice from a friend a few years ago (to maximize the wasted time spent commuting) am an avid Audible book fan.
+My kids are still young, which means less ‘traditional’ reading time however, I’m in love with podcasts and after great advice from a friend, have become an avid Audible book fan.

 I hope you enjoy my list of recent reads that stood out (at some point I will make time to create a comprehensive list of all of my favorites).

 Do you have recommendations for my reading/listening list?
 Do tell!
 Leave a comment and let me know.